Mortgage

 Three features of FHA loans often lead them to cross the HPML threshold:

-1. Two types of mortgage insurance are required.
-FHA borrowers pay a lump-sum upfront mortgage insurance premium (UFMIP) of 1.75% of their loan amount, plus an ongoing annual mortgage insurance premium (MIP), which ranges from 0.15% to 0.75% and paid as part of the monthly mortgage payment.
+1. You must pay two types of mortgage insurance.
+FHA borrowers pay a lump-sum upfront mortgage insurance premium (UFMIP) of 1.75% of their loan amount, plus an ongoing annual mortgage insurance premium (MIP), which ranges from 0.15% to 0.75%.
 FHA mortgage insurance premiums are factored into the APR calculation.

-2. Mortgage insurance is paid for life with a minimum down payment.
+2. You’re stuck with mortgage insurance for the life of the loan if you make the minimum down payment.
 A 3.5% down payment comes with lifetime mortgage insurance premiums.
-A down payment of at least 10% may allow you to stop paying MIP after 11 years — otherwise, MIP can’t be removed even if your home’s value rises.
+You can stop paying annual MIP after 11 years if you put down at least 10% — otherwise, you can’t remove it even if your home’s value rises.

 3. Credit score minimums may lead to higher interest rates.
 FHA-approved lenders offset the risk of allowing lower credit scores by charging higher interest rates.
 This means you might pay more for your FHA loan over the long term compared to other mortgage types.

-Related article Learn about the different types of mortgage loans you could get.
+leaf-icon Learn about the different types of mortgage loans available to you.

-2. Boost your credit scores so you qualify for a conventional loan
+2. Boost your credit score to qualify for a conventional loan

-Conventional mortgages require private mortgage insurance (PMI) when you put down less than 20% —though PMI can be removed after you’ve reached 20% equity.
+Conventional mortgages require private mortgage insurance (PMI) when you put down less than 20% — though you can remove PMI after you’ve reached 20% equity.

-Save money on mortgage insurance costs — and avoid the additional HPML restrictions — by taking some extra steps to boost your credit scores above 620:
+Save money on mortgage insurance costs (and avoid the additional HPML restrictions) by taking some extra steps to boost your credit score past 620, the typically required minimum for most conventional lenders.

 3. Make a bigger down payment

 The bigger your down payment, the lower your conventional PMI premiums will be.
 Lower monthly mortgage insurance costs lead to a lower APR, which may help you dodge the HPML threshold.
-In addition, making a 20% down payment means you’ll avoid mortgage insurance altogether.
+In addition, making a 20% down payment means you’ll avoid PMI altogether.

 4. Ask the seller to pay closing costs

-Although manufactured home loans account for a small percentage of originations each year, in 2019, they exceeded the HPML limits about 70% of the time for both conventional and FHA purchase loans.
+Although manufactured home loans account for a small percentage of loan originations each year, they tend to exceed HPML limits.

-• Planned unit development or condo association insurance.
+Planned unit development or condo association insurance.
 Buyers may not have to add the cost of homeowners insurance to an escrow account if their monthly homeowners or condominium association has a master insurance policy that protects all of the units in the development.
-These types of policies may not cover losses like burglaries or fires inside your home, however — so make sure you buy a separate homeowners insurance policy to protect everything within the walls of your home.
+However, these types of policies may not cover losses like burglaries or fires inside your home, so it’s wise to buy a separate homeowners insurance policy to protect everything within the walls of your home.

 Recommended Reading